angelleng/shishang/README.md

 shishang
 ========

-Final Project for EECS 545 F14 at University of Michigan
+Final Project for EECS 545 F14 at University of Michigan.
+Keywords: machine learning, recommendation system, collaborative filtering.

 Our group implemented a variant of collaborative filtering algorithm proposed in *Unifying Nearest Neighbors Collaborative Filtering*, Verstrepen et. al and applied it on Yahoo! movie rating data.